TICO’s March Break survival guide – 5 must-do tips before you leave for your holiday

 - Know your baggage allowance – each airline has its own baggage allowance policy, which can differ based on the destination you’re going to and the fare class you’ve purchased.
 To avoid costly surprises at the airport, double check your invoice for your baggage allowance and associated fees, if applicable.

-- Have the right documentation in place – Some destinations require travel visas or that your passport is valid for another six months beyond your return date.
+- Have the right documentation in place – Be sure to know what COVID-19 documentation your destination may require, such as a negative test or proof of vaccination.
+Some destinations require travel visas or that your passport is valid for another six months beyond your return date.
 And, if only one parent or guardian is travelling with a child, consider bringing a consent letter that shows the other parent or guardian consents to the travel.

-- Confirm that you’re covered – Ontario ended OHIP’s out-of-country medical coverage at the beginning of the year.
-While some travelers may think they are covered through their credit card or group benefits plans, it’s always a smart idea to know exactly what you’re covered for and purchase additional insurance if there are any gaps.
+- Confirm that you’re covered – While some travelers may think they are covered through their credit card or group benefits plans, it’s always a smart idea to know exactly what you’re covered for and purchase additional insurance if there are any gaps.